 2. Brown or Yellow Stains

 Discoloration is often one of the earliest visible signs of a ceiling leak.
-These stains typically start small and expand as moisture spreads outward.
+These stains typically start small and expand gradually as moisture spreads outward.

 3. Peeling Paint or Bubbling Surface